zulip/zulip-mobile/docs/architecture/react.md

 ### Context

-We're on board with the current API where possible; there's a third-party library we use that isn't there yet.
+We're on board with the current API where possible; there's a third-party library we use that isn't there yet, but we deal with that at the edge by "translating" the old API to the new one.

 #### Current Context API